williamkray/resume/README.md

 ## Where Am I Going

-I'm proud of how much I have learned in a relatively short time, and hope to continue my personal trajectory in the I.T. industry by learning new concepts, staying at the bleeding edge of technology, and radically changing how people think of and interact with technological systems.
-As people and industries change their thought processes around the internet, cloud computing, and software, I want to continue to be a guide and trusted expert to ensure best practices, new ideas, and creative thinking are all important factors in the future we build together.
+I'm proud of how much I have grown in a relatively short time, and hope to continue my personal trajectory in the I.T. industry by learning new concepts, staying at the bleeding edge of technology, and radically changing how people think of and interact with technological systems.
+As people and industries change their thought processes around the internet, cloud computing, and software, I want to continue to be a guide and trusted expert to ensure that best practices, new ideas, and creative thinking are all factors in the future we build together.

 ## Certifications